-I highly recommend using a gentle leader with your dog.
-I consider it to be the power-steering of dog equipment.
-If you decided to use a gentle leader, I do recommend watching some videos to understand how to properly use this piece of equipment.
+A gentle leader is the power-steering of dog equipment.
+It is like a halter that you clip your leash to. *If you choose to use a gentle leader, I highly recommend learning from a trainer how to properly use this piece of equipment.

-Another essential item when training your dog.
-I use tie-downs for various reasons and situations ranging from placing a young puppy on one when I'm not able to watch them closely or a dog that is pestering other dogs in the house.
+I use tie-downs in various situations, such as teaching a dog to hang out in one place, placing a young puppy on one when I'm not able to pay full attention to them, or for a dog that is pestering other dogs in the house.

-I like to rip these up into smaller size treats, they are great to use when teaching a new command or behavior.
+I like to rip these up into smaller size treats and use them as lures when teaching a new command or behavior.

 I like using these to round off the nail after clipping them.
 It is highly recommended to round the edge of the nail if you are performing any of Working Canine Club's Balance & Core Work material.

-Easy and portable to use, this is a great tool to quickly trim the fur between the pads of your dog's paw.
+Easy to use and portable, this is a great tool to quickly trim the fur between the pads of your dog's paw.